Hairline cracks and holes in plaster walls are unsightly, aren’t they?

 Do I need to replace it altogether?

-Thankfully, fixing hairline cracks in plaster walls shouldn’t be a major cause of concern, at least most of the time.
-In fact, and if you can believe it, it is easier to repair than its more popular counterpart, the drywall.
+Thankfully, fixing hairline cracks in plaster walls shouldn’t be a major cause of concern.
+It’s at least the case most of the time.
+If you can believe it, it is easier to repair than its more popular counterpart.
+Yes, drywall is harder to repair.